 The Physical Science Curriculum is designed for students who intend to continue studies in professional and graduate schools in the health sciences or in the applied physical sciences.
 Electives must include any additional prerequisite required for the specific program to be pursued after graduation from AUM.
 It is important that students enroll in MH 160 and CH 101 at the earliest possible opportunity.

-English hours
+English

-History hours
+History rs

-Psychology15 hours
+Psychology

-Mathematics hours
+Mathematics

-Physics hours
+Physics

-Chemistry45 hours
+Chemistry45 hour

-Biology and/or Foreign Language 1 25
+Biology and/or Foreign Language

-Approved Electives 2 40 hours
+Approved Electives rs

 200 hours